 Volunteer

-We are a diverse group that shares an interest in Garden Home’s past.
+We are a diverse and welcoming group that shares an interest in Garden Home’s past.
+Let us know your interest!
+Photography, research, event organizing, art design, or whatever talent and time that you can offer.
 Call us about volunteering.
-It’s fun!
+We try to make history fun!

 July 2019 board picnic at Wormwood Manor.
 Top row: Tom Shreve, Louise Cook Jones, John Pacella.
 Middle: Kevin Mistler, Patsy VandeVenter, Sharon and Bob Cram.
 Front row: Jan Fredrickson, Marie Pacella, Susan and Stan Houseman (behind the camera: Elaine Shreve)